spacetelescope/imexam/docs/imexam/walkthrough.rst

       'numaxis': 2,
       'user_array': None}}

-      Above, you'll see there is only 1 frame, named '1' that contains a multi-extension fits file
+      # Above, you can see there is only 1 frame, named 1, that
+      # contains a multi-extension fits file

     In [24]: from astropy.io import fits
     In [25]: image = fits.open('n8q624e8q_cal.fits')